DS4PS/cpp-526-sum-2020/schedule.md

 <div style="max-width:560px"><div style="position:relative;height:0;padding-bottom:56.25%"><iframe src="https://embed.ted.com/talks/david_mccandless_the_beauty_of_data_visualization" width="854" height="480" style="position:absolute;left:0;top:0;width:100%;height:100%" frameborder="0" scrolling="no" allowfullscreen></iframe></div></div>

-Unfortunatly, it is much easier to create tragically bad graphics than it is to create good graphics.
+Unfortunately, it is much easier to create tragically bad graphics than it is to create good graphics.
 For your blog this week, read the *Calling Bullshit* overview on [proportional ink](https://callingbullshit.org/tools/tools_proportional_ink.html) and [misleading axes](https://callingbullshit.org/tools/tools_misleading_axes.html) to develop some sensitivity about misleading graphics.

 Find a graph that violates one of these principles, or commits an equally egregious visualization crime.
 Share the graph and explain what offense has been committed.
 You might start by searching for "bad graphs" on google images.